Kasamatsu, Gifu: Economy

 The mainstay of the local economy is agriculture (rice, vegetables, dairy, poultry), and light industry (computer related products, dairy products, chemicals).

 Education

 Kasamatsu has three public elementary schools and two public middle schools operated by the town government, and one public high school operated by the Gifu Prefectural Board of Education.

+Facilities

+Kasamatsu is home to Kasamatsu Racecourse, a regional horse racing course that most notably saw the early careers of Oguri Cap, a horse that became popular in the late 1980s in Japan.